Edward Simpson (naval officer)

 Edward Simpson (March 3, 1824 – December 1, 1888) served as an officer in the United States Navy during the Mexican–American War and the American Civil War, eventually attaining the rank of rear admiral.
 His service included being assigned as commanding officer of several Navy ships and serving with distinction in various shore assignments.

 Early life

 Edward Simpson was born on March 3, 1824, in New York City, to parents Edmund and Elizabeth (Jones) Simpson, both actors.

 U.S. Navy career

 Simpson was appointed midshipman in the United States Navy in February 1840, shortly before his sixteenth birthday.
 He served afloat until late 1845, when he became a member of the first class of midshipmen to be trained at the new United States Naval Academy in Annapolis, Maryland.

 Pre-Civil War service

 After graduation on July 9, 1846, Simpson reported to USS Vixen and participated in numerous bombardments during the Mexican–American War.

-During the next 15 years, he served afloat in the Brazil Squadron and the China Squadron and with the U.S. Coast Survey, and ashore in two tours at the U.S. Naval Academy: first as gunnery instructor, then in 1860 as head of the department of ordnance and gunnery.
+During the next 15 years, he served afloat in the Brazil Squadron and the China Squadron and with the United States Coast Survey, and ashore in two tours at the U.S. Naval Academy, first as gunnery instructor, then in 1860 as head of the department of ordnance and gunnery.